cvarela0702/ipc-nextjs-frontend/RefinedPrompts.md

 ## recipes-edit-page

 I want to add now the ability to edit a recipe, with the same required considerations for adding a recipe as requested previously
+Everything should be done using the slug of the recipe, not the id (for linking in the frontend and request to the backend) So the new edit page has to be created under `(app)/recipe/[slug]/edit/page` An edit button should be displayed in the recipe detail page for the recipes that belong to the user To edit the page, consider the slug of the recipe and not the id for the navigation to it There should be an "Edit" button in the list of recipes under "My recipes" page too

 ### Verification